-We value our relationship and engagement with stakeholders and rights holders and recognize the interdependency between our operations and investments with healthy societal, community and environmental ecosystems.
-In 2022, we conducted a materiality assessment of priority sustainability issues and opportunities with communities as well as a broad cross section of internal and external representatives to further inform our strategy and business decision making processes for the future.
+We value our relationship and engagement with stakeholders and Rights holders and recognize the interdependency between our operations and investments with healthy societal, community and environmental ecosystems.
 Stakeholder engagement and effective consultation is a crucial part of our business success and is broadly embedded in our forest management planning process through our sustainable forest management and fibre sourcing certifications as well as our approach with local and Indigenous communities.
 Furthermore, we comply with the legal framework in Canada that establishes standards and provincial regulations governing the permitting and approval of harvesting and forest management planning on public lands.